-The Narragansett Electric Company d/b/a National Grid Docket No. XXXX Attachment 8 Page 20 of 25 f.
-Air Absorption Cleaning Technology
+The Narragansett Electric Company d/b/a National Grid Docket No. XXXX Attachment 8

+Page 22 of 29

-Overview: enVerid HVAC Load Reduction (HLR) technology is a new adsorbent air cleaning technology to clean indoor air rather than bringing in fresh air and conditioning it.
-The HLR model actively manages HVAC cooling and heating load with in a space and also manages indoor air quality.
+HLR model actively manages HVAC cooling and heating load with in a space and also manages indoor air quality.
 Potential benefits are load reduction from heating and cooling.
-This technology also results in reduced maintenance of HVAC system, and reduces the load for outside air resulting in in the ability to reduce the size and capacity of new HVAC system.
+This technology also claims to reduce maintenance of HVAC system and the load for outside air resulting in in the ability to reduce the size and capacity of new HVAC system.

-Customer Segment Addressed: TBD
+Customer Segment Addressed: